 Despite the nice setting, we still decided to have our breakfast outside (they had tables and chairs set-up fronting the boulevard).

-We were served some freshly baked bread and juice as appetisers prior to serving our ordered food.
+We were served some freshly baked bread and juice as appetizers prior to serving our ordered food.

 I usually prefer the filipino ’SiLog’ for breakfast (short for Sinangag and Itlog – fried rice and eggs).
 It was not available however, and since I wanted to try something different, I chose their Continental Breakfast which was composed of a fried egg, cold cut ham and some cheese.